Dr Sarah Jarvis, MBE

 Hay Fever

-Hay fever is really common – it affects between 1 in 5 and 1 in 2 people.
+Hay fever is common – it affects between 1 in 5 and 1 in 2 people.
 The medical name for hay fever is seasonal allergic rhinitis:

 It’s also a good idea to check pollen levels where you’re going.
 Pollen levels tend to peak in the morning and late afternoon/early evening on warm days.
 However, if it’s cloudy the pollen can hang around.
 Likewise, in warmer countries, pollen levels may stay higher at night.
 Avoid areas with a lot of grass or trees when levels are high.